-Friday, 9 September 2011
+Friday, 7 September 2012

-Agenda: Manipulating data objects; understanding flow control; iterative approximation; computing for data analysis.
+Agenda: Manipulating data objects; understanding flow control; iterative approximation; turning math into code.

-Instructions: Save all your answers in a single plain text file (Word files will not be graded), and upload it to Blackboard, using the page for this assignment.
-(There is no general digital dropbox any more.)
+Instructions: Save all your answers in a single plain text file (Word files will not be graded), and upload it to Lore.
 When a question asks you to do something, give the command you use to do it.
 For questions which ask you to explain, write a short explanation in coherent, complete sentences.
 (You will be graded on your written explanation, not what you might say to the TA.)
+For figures and plots, include the command that you used to make the plot in your write-up, and show the figure to the TA.
+(Uploading the figure is optional.)

 In your intro. stats. class, you saw the linear regression model and learned how to fit it by least squares.
-In the linear model, there is an exact formula for the best estimate of the parameters $b_0$ and $b_1$ .
+In the linear model, there is an exact formula for the best estimate of the parameters b_0 and b_1 .
 This is not usually the case with non-linear regression models (they "have no closed-form solution"), but we can estimate them by iteration.